Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Construction of the approximate solution

 \chapter{Construction of the approximate solution}

-The approximate solutions to the Munk equation (\ref{M}) are obtained by gathering together the different elementary pieces described in the previous chapter, namely \begin{itemize} \item the interior term which is essentially the solution to the transport equation (\ref{sverdrup}), regularized in the vicinity of ``East corners" and of the interface $\Sigma$; \item East and West boundary layer terms, which lift locally the boundary conditions but become singular in the vicinity of the points $s_i$; \item North and South boundary layer terms, which lift the boundary conditions on the horizontal parts of the boundary but in a non local way. \end{itemize} We have now to understand the interplay between those different elementary pieces.
+The approximate solutions to the Munk equation (\ref{M}) are obtained by gathering together the different elementary pieces described in the previous chapter, namely \begin{itemize} \item the interior term which is essentially the solution to the transport equation (\ref{sverdrup}), regularized in the vicinity of ``East corners'' and of the interface $\Sigma$; \item East and West boundary layer terms, which lift locally the boundary conditions but become singular in the vicinity of the points $s_i$; \item North and South boundary layer terms, which lift the boundary conditions on the horizontal parts of the boundary but in a non local way; \item singular layer terms, which make up for the source terms introduced by the regularization of the discontinuity at $\Sigma$. \end{itemize} We have now to understand the interplay between those different elementary pieces.

 Of course, the equation (\ref{M}) being linear, the errors induced by all these terms are simply added, so that the control on the remainders in the approximate equation will be rather simple to obtain.
-The point to be stressed is that we need that each elementary term to be smooth enough (namely $H^2$), with suitable controls on the corresponding derivatives.
+The point to be stressed is that we need each elementary term to be smooth enough (namely $H^2$), with suitable controls on the corresponding derivatives.

 More precisely, we will consider here only one basic problem among (\ref{psi1-eq})(\ref{psii-eq}), say the case (\ref{psi1-eq}) with homogeneous boundary conditions $\psi_{|\Omega} =\d_n \psi_{|\Omega} =0$ and forcing $\tau$.
 We will further assume, without loss of generality, that we have the simple geometry described in the previous chapter